AntoineGS/TeamsStatusV2/README.md

 ```

 After completing the steps below, start your Teams client and verify if the status and activity is updated as expected.

+# Credit
+Original work by EBOOZ, which can be found here: https://github.com/EBOOZ/TeamsStatus.
+As the project seemed abandoned with multiple PRs not being addressed it has been cloned into this repo.